nickywongdong/wombat/documentation/USER_GUIDE.md

 # User Guide

 ## Forewarning
 Distracted driving may lead to accidents.
-Please do not operate the system if system operation will affect your driving safety or the safety of other road users.
+Please obey all traffic laws and do not operate the system if system operation will affect your driving safety or the safety of other road users.

 ## Navigation
 The navigation tab simply contains the Navit navigation system.
 This system functions similar to how Garmin navigation systems do.